Jyllean/Personal-Website/README.md

 ## 🙏 Acknowledgments

-- Inspired by "Create with Code: Build Your Own Website" by Clyde Hatter
+- Design is inspired by "Create with Code: Build Your Own Website" by Clyde Hatter
 - Google Fonts for typography
 - CMSC 207 Course Materials